PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `_terminal_mean_attention_results`.
 Keep both mean/attention tuples
 observation-only and preserve their policy guards.
 Commit and push only; do not create, reopen, or update a pull request.

+## BatchMatMul affine-input result characterization checkpoint

+`_optimize_batchmatmul_affine_transpose_input_chains()` dispatches one dedicated owner and returns the fixed one-counter dictionary `optimized_batchmatmul_affine_transpose_input_chains`.
+The owner unconditionally prunes unused tensors after candidate processing, so a zero counter can still coexist with cleanup-only mutation.
+Its result must remain observation-only and must not be used as complete guard evidence.

+There are exactly two raw direct production calls.
+The guarded terminal call follows `_terminal_mean_attention_results`; the later post-SiNet call follows SA/PA MirrorPad propagation.
+Both immediately precede `_optimize_batchmatmul_reshape_se_nhwc_chains()`.

+A strict expected-failure contract selects distinct `_terminal_batchmatmul_affine_input_stats` and `_post_sinet_batchmatmul_affine_input_stats` targets.
+It fixes the two-call count, model argument, empty keyword sets, policy guard, predecessors, and shared successor.

+At implementation, replace only the two raw expressions with assignments.
+Do not add a guard or consumer and do not change the wrapper, owner, one-key schema, unconditional pruning, adjacent owners, option guard, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- affine-input owner fixture, both production boundaries, terminal mean/attention, architecture, terminal result contracts, and pass-efficiency
+  coverage: `368 passed, 1 xfailed in 18.86s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.